repobee/repobee/docs/fundamentals.rst

   researchers can get such Organization accounts for free, see `how to get the discount here
   <https://help.github.com/en/articles/applying-for-an-educator-or-researcher-discount>`_.
+* **GitLab:** All GitLab groups (self-hosted and on https://gitlab.com) support private repositories.

 Students are added to the target Organization slightly differently
 ------------------------------------------------------------------
 During setup, students are added to their respective Teams.
 Precisely how this happens differs slightly.

 * **Enterprise:** Students are automatically added to their Teams in the Organization.
 * **github.com:** Students are invited to the Organization and added to their Teams upon accepting.
+* **GitLab:** Students are automatically added, both on self-hosted and https://gitlab.com.

 .. _teachers_pet: https://github.com/education/teachers_pet
 .. _GitHub Classroom: https://classroom.github.com/